denys-bobrovnykov/portfolio/README.md

 # Welcome!
-#Here is my learning and personal projects
+##Here are some of my learning and personal projects.